itKhalid143/websec100/Days/Day12-SSRF.md

 # Server Side Request Forgery Vulnerability

-While CSRF exploits another user, an SSRF explpots a targeted application server, SSRF Vulnerabilities provide attackers access to a broader network to tager, attacker makes a server perform unintended requests.
+While CSRF exploits another user, an SSRF exploits a targeted application server, SSRF Vulnerabilities provide attackers access to a broader network to target, attacker makes the server performs unintended requests.
 - Another way to abuse this vulnerability would be to make a request to a third party or external server that only accepts requests coming from our target.

 ```
 POST /random.php